pytorch/xla/docs/fsdpv2.md

 # Fully Sharded Data Parallel via SPMD

-Fully Sharded Data Parallel via SPMD or FSDPv2 is an utility that re-epxresses the famous FSDP algorithm in SPMD.
+Fully Sharded Data Parallel via SPMD or FSDPv2 is an utility that re-expresses the famous FSDP algorithm in SPMD.
 [This](https://github.com/pytorch/xla/blob/master/torch_xla/experimental/spmd_fully_sharded_data_parallel.py) is an experimental feature that aiming to offer a familiar interface for users to enjoy all the benefits that SPMD brings into the table.
 The design doc is [here](https://github.com/pytorch/xla/issues/6379).